yuliyago/stage2-module3-SQL-tasks/README.md

 1. Select all students with all the available fields
 2. Select 50 students
 3. Select only students’ name
-4. Select unique values of Amount from Orders table
+4. Select unique values of Amount from Payment table

 Write your script to a file with the path src/main/resources/SOLUTION.sql.